THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 Best restaurants in Manarola

 Trattoria Dal Billy: My favorite restaurant in Cinque Terre, especially for the incredible view.
 If you are short on time, this is the place to go.
-It takes a bit of climb to get to, but it’s so worth it.
+It takes a bit of a climb, but it’s so worth it.
 You will need to book if you go in the evening.
-You can either go at 7:30 pm or 9:00 pm, they only do 2 table seatings at this time (I know…odd) but the fish is really good and fresh, and pasta is incredible.
+You can either go at 7:30 pm or 9:00 pm, they only do 2 table seatings at this time (I know…odd), but the fish is delicious and fresh, and the pasta is incredible.

 Via Aldo Rollandi 122, 19017 Manarola, Italy; +39 0187 920628

 Nessun Dorma: It’s more a cafe’ than a full-on restaurant.
 They only serve cold food like bruschetta and focaccia, and salads.
-But they have the best views in all Cinque Terre.
-We went just before sunset, in the early evening and it was simply incredible!
+But they have the best views in all of Cinque Terre.
+We went just before sunset, in the early evening, which was incredible!
 One of the best memories we have of Cinque Terre.

 Localita Punta Bonfiglio, 19017 Manarola, Italy; +39 340 888 4133